 The Tower Apart

-This is a mini work-in-progress adventure for 13th Age, intended to last two sessions.
+This is a mini adventure for 13th Age, intended to last one session.

 Elevator Pitch